nauam/Courses/docs/administration/projects/node-execution/powershell.md

 ## WinRM Setting to use PowerShell Plugin

-In order to connect QW Control with remote Windows nodes, it is necessary to set WinRM in both, the server and the remote nodes.
+In order to connect Rundeck with remote Windows nodes, it is necessary to set WinRM in both, the server and the remote nodes.

-### On the qwcontrol server
+### On the rundeck server

 ```
 winrm quickconfig